 Alas but when last week, it rained unexpectedly, picture the scene; umbrellaless wide-eyed, petrified girls or dumb-struck men scampering across streets, grasping for any cover as the first specks of ants tears tiptoed from the heavens.
 I felt like thanking the big man but he doesn’t exist.
 I thanked my dentist Mike Gregory instead for I had a smile a very large lizard would be proud of.

 I’m on the subway, standing near the door, reading Joyce.
 Next to me is an old man, well-dressed, snakeskin shoes, preparing to disembark.
-Next to him is a young guy, casual, cheap trainers casually located, reading the paper.
-As the train grinds to a slumber and the doors prostrate, in a flash, the old man raises his right foot and slams it down onto the toes of the young guy.
+Next to him is a young guy, casual, cheap trainers reaching out, reading the paper.
+As the train grinds to a slumber and the doors prostate, in a flash, the old man raises his right foot and slams it down towards the toes of the young guy.
 But the guy proved too quick and jacked his foot back.
 He was expecting it.
 He knew that his foot was vulnerable and suitable for punishment.
 Why?
 For slightly, every so slightly, being in the way of the old man, for not showing the due respect, for seeming to forget his Confucian heritage which has hamstrung women and young people alike for generations to the advantages of old men.
-The old man walked away the train muttering, the young man continued reading his paper and I stared at my exposed feet and sandals, relieved and slightly taken aback.
+The old man walked away from the train muttering, a generation spurned.
+The young man continued reading his paper and I stared at my exposed feet and sandals, relieved and slightly taken aback.